DongkilShin1/webtech/README.md

-# webtech-project1
+# WebTech-Project
-Project: Franken-showcase of web tech
+## Project: Franken-showcase of Web Tech
-Due Tuesday November 30th 11:55pm

-Create an SPA that features some interactive data with d3.
-Try to use this SPA as an exploration of code/tech examples to refer to later.
-This means writing comments for your future self that will help you understand what you did.
-Also, you may be able to add this to your portfolio.

-Your SPA project must have:
+### Your SPA project must have:
-- A project git : github or heroku
+- A project git : github site and heorku site
 - A READ_ME.txt file with (in this order)
-. your name and email
+.
+Name and email
 .
 Project Check-list
 . a git log --all
 - A server.js (nodejs) file that serves an index.html written with